Dymantic/laravel-instagram-feed/README.md

 This package includes an artisan command `php artisan instagram-feed:refresh`, that will refresh all authorised profiles, and handle errors if they occur.
 If you have an email address set in the config, that address will be notified in the case of an error.
 It is recommended to use Laravel's scheduling features to run this command as frequently as you see fit.

+### Refreshing access tokens

+The long lived access tokens for the API expire after 60 days.
+This package includes an artisan command that will handle this for you, you just need to ensure that it runs at least once every 60 days.
+The command is `php artisan instagram-feed:refresh-tokens`